johanhaleby/kubetail/README.md

 	$ kubetail app2 -k false

-When multiple pods are being tailed and colored output is not set to false then you will see the color numbers used for each pod during the preview stage before the tailing of the logs begin.
-If there are any numbers that are difficult to see then they can be added to the colors to skip either by setting those using the `-z` command or by setting the `KUBETAIL_SKIP_COLORS` environment variable (either choice could be comma seperated).

-To find the index of the colors you'd like to skip more easily, set the `-i` flag to `true` (`-i true`) or set the `KUBETAIL_SHOW_COLOR_INDEX` environment variable to `true` (`KUBETAIL_SHOW_COLOR_INDEX=true`).
+If you find that some colors are difficult to see then they can be skipped by supplying the color index either to the `-z` flag or by setting the `KUBETAIL_SKIP_COLORS` environment variable (either choice could be comma seperated).
+To find the color index you'd like to skip more easily, set the `-i` flag to `true` (`-i true`) or set the `KUBETAIL_SHOW_COLOR_INDEX` environment variable to `true` (`KUBETAIL_SHOW_COLOR_INDEX=true`).
 This will print the color index as a prefix to the pod name (e.g. `[3:my-pod-12341] some log]` where `3` is the index of the color).
 This is also helpful if you suffer from color blindness since the index will always be printed with the default terminal color.

 ## Filtering / Highlighting etc